- From Ridge to Reef

-Coral Reef Fish Monitoring - Snorkeling
+Belize: Coral Reef Monitoring (Snorkeling)

 Volunteer on this week-long program, and work side-by-side with our researchers to collect data on Belize's outstanding coral reefs.
-Participants stay at our Blackbird Caye field station on the eastern edge of Turneffe Atoll and make daily excursions to conduct reef monitoring.
+Participants stay at our Blackbird Caye Field Station on the eastern edge of Turneffe Atoll and make daily excursions to conduct reef monitoring.
 Only snorkeling experience is necessary - participants are trained in research methods and use of equipment.

 Belize boasts the largest and most biologically diverse barrier reef in the Western Hemisphere.
 It is part of the larger Mesoamerican Reef ecosystem which has been classified as a Hope Spot and been the subject of recent coverage by National Geographic Magazine for its exceptional biodiversity.

 Belize's reefs are still relatively healthy, yet the worldwide decline of reef ecosystems is of utmost concern.
 Our research aims to monitor reefs around Turneffe Atoll to detect changes in reef health and inform marine management efforts.

 Oceanic Society, in cooperation with the Belize Coastal Zone Management Authority and Belize Fisheries, has initiated a coral reef monitoring plan to collect basic ecological data on reef and seagrass habitats.
 Our goal is to answer questions related to coral reef community population, structure, health and viability over time.
 In addition, participants will study population dynamics of ecologically important reef fish and long-spined sea urchins.
 Sampling techniques require no specialized equipment such as scuba, and have relatively little lasting impact on local habitats.